Béthanie (Hong Kong): Closure and redevelopment

 In 1974, the Fathers sold Béthanie to Hongkong Land for redevelopment.
 In time, Hongkong Land determined the site too difficult to develop.
 In an exchange of land agreement, the Hong Kong government took Béthanie subject to a demolition order.
 For the next five years the threat of destruction loomed over the sanatorium.
 In 1978, a group of students studying at the University of Hong Kong occupied the buildings while waiting for an additional accommodation on campus to be constructed.
 A new appreciation for the heritage site arose and the community began to feel the responsibility of preserving it.
-In 1981, Béthanie was saved and declared a Grade II listed building.
+In 1981, Béthanie was saved and listed as a Grade II historic building.
 During its hundred years of operation, the death rate was incredibly low: the number of deaths coincidentally equaled with the number of years of operation - 100 in all, or in an average of one a year.

 Throughout the time period of 1978 - 1997, Béthanie continued to be used by the University of Hong Kong as a storage warehouse, where it slowly deteriorated due to neglect.
 In 2000, the Architectural Services Department commissioned a study to investigate the restoration of the Béthanie buildings.
 It was not until March 2003, when the Legislative Council of Hong Kong (LEGCO) approved funds for the Hong Kong Academy for Performing Arts to restore Béthanie.

 In 2003, after considering the restoration options and future developments of Béthanie, the Legislative Council decided to support the restoration of the place and its two nearby Dairy Farm cowsheds, by providing funds to the Hong Kong Academy for Performing Arts (APA).
 It took roughly three years to complete the project (including renovation and search for missing artefacts) and cost an estimated HK $80 million.
 The alteration of the cowsheds led to a development of different facilities.

+Béthanie was then listed as a Grade I historic building in 2009, and was declared as a monument in 2013.